open-mmlab/mmengine/docs/en/tutorials/optim_wrapper.md

 ### Adjust hyperparameters during training

 The hyperparameters in the optimizer can only be set to a fixed value at the time it is constructed, and you cannot adjust parameters such as the learning rate during training by just using the optimizer wrapper.
-In MMEngine, we have implemented a parameter scheduler which allows tuning of parameters during training.
-For the usage of the parameter scheduler, please refer to the [Optimizer Parameter Tuning Strategy](./param_scheduler.md)
+In MMEngine, we have implemented a parameter scheduler that allows the tuning of parameters during training.
+For the usage of the parameter scheduler, please refer to the [Parameter Scheduler](./param_scheduler.md)